antismash/antismash/antismash/modules/codoff/README.md

 - **HTML visualization**: Generates histograms and detailed reports in the antiSMASH output

 > [!NOTE]
-> The antiSMASH codoff module may find slightly fewer CDS features compared to the standalone codoff program because antiSMASH applies additional CDS validation during GenBank file processing that filters out some CDS features that the standalone program includes.
+> The antiSMASH codoff module may find fewer total CDS features compared to the standalone codoff program because only records with BGC regions are considered.
+This should usually be valid, but be cautious of the results if many scaffolds lack BGC regions as the total codon usage of the genome might not be properly inferred.

 ## Usage